phorward/unicc/README.md

 **unicc** is a parser generator that compiles an extended grammar definition into program source code that parses the described grammar.
 Since UniCC is target language independent, it can be configured via template definition files to generate parsers in any programming language.

 UniCC natively supports the programming languages **C**, **C++**, **Python** and **JavaScript**.
-Parse tables can also be generated in **JSON** and **XML**.
+Parse tables can also be generated to **JSON**.
+Parsers for other programming languages can be easily adapted.

-UniCC can generate both scannerless parsers and parsers with a separate scanner.
+UniCC is capable to generate both scannerless parsers and parsers with a separate scanner.
 The more powerful scannerless parsing is the default and allows the barrier between the grammar and its tokens to be broken, leaving the tokens under the full control of the context-free grammar.
 Scannerless parsing requires that the provided grammar is rewritten internally according to the whitespace and lexeme settings.

 ## Examples